armbian/documentation/docs/getting-started/armbian-vs-debian-and-ubuntu.md

 ### Keep the distribution you already know
 Armbian images are a **lean, standard Debian or Ubuntu user space** with the well-known `apt` package manager &mdash; no proprietary base, no vendor lock-in, no relearning.
 Your scripts, packages and habits carry straight over.
 See [key features](../index.md#key-features).

-### Kernels built for *your* board, maintained long-term
+### Kernel-first by design
-For most SBCs there is no ready mainline image, and where a generic kernel exists it often leaves accelerators, network, video or peripherals inactive.
-Armbian does **independent kernel development and maintenance with long-term support** across [many kernel families](../status/package-repository.md#kernel-families), and lets you switch between **vendor, current, edge and legacy** branches per board &mdash; see [Choosing an image](choosing-an-image.md#vendor-current-edge-or-legacy).
+Armbian is a **kernel-first distribution**.
+Where general-purpose distributions treat the kernel as one interchangeable package and ship a single generic build, Armbian puts the **board's kernel at the centre of the project**: for most SBCs there is no ready mainline image, and where a generic kernel exists it often leaves accelerators, network, video or peripherals inactive.
+Armbian does **independent kernel development and maintenance with long-term support** across [many kernel families](../status/package-repository.md#kernel-families), owning the bootloader, device tree and board patches, and lets you switch between **vendor, current, edge and legacy** branches per board &mdash; see [Choosing an image](choosing-an-image.md#vendor-current-edge-or-legacy).
+The user space is deliberately kept as **stock Debian or Ubuntu** so the part that changes for your hardware &mdash; the kernel &mdash; is exactly the part Armbian engineers.

 ### Optimized before you even log in
 Armbian ships an OS that is **tuned for SBCs and flash media**: images are compacted to real size and **expand across the boot media at first boot**, `/var/log` runs on compressed zram with periodic write-back, half of RAM is available as compressed zswap, the I/O scheduler and journal are tuned, and the system runs almost read-only &mdash; **one of the fastest Linux options on many boards**.
 Full list in [key features](../index.md#key-features).